YasmineLikeThePrincess/AI_Facial_Recognition_System/README.md

 I'm a student in Matser Degree Data & AI applied to buisness in Paris, and I am very interesting about Data Science.

-For train my self on Data Science project, we imagine with my matter Hoda Dades, a system of attendance based on facial recognition.
+For train my self on Data Science project, we imagine with my colleague Hoda Dades, a system of attendance based on facial recognition.
 It's my first project in Data Science or Machine Learning, so it's pretty basic but I have learned a lot and it's takes a lot of hours.
 Whenever it was first a lot of pleasure.

 # The process